 The hybrid procedure is an innovative approach to double- or triple-vessel coronary artery disease.
-The hybrid approach combines minimally invasive coronary artery bypass surgery (TECAB or MIDCAB) with catheter-based coronary intervention (PTCA, stenting).
+The hybrid approach combines minimally invasive coronary artery bypass surgery (TECAB or MIDCAB) with catheter-based coronary intervention.

-The rationale for this approach is that the internal mammary artery, which can be placed in minimally invasive fashion, is the best choice for the anterior wall of the heart.
+The rationale for this approach is that the internal mammary artery, which can be placed in minimally invasively, is the best choice for the anterior wall of the heart.
 Under protection of this bypass graft the other vessels are stented.

 The hybrid procedure combines the best of both worlds -- bypass surgery and stenting -- by using a minimally invasive surgical procedure that has longevity and using stents for what they are best at, which is taking care of non-left anterior descending (LAD) vessels.

 The team at the University of Maryland is working on advanced hybrid procedures in which multiple blockages of the coronary artery system are treated using a combination of endoscopic surgery and catheter-based intervention.

 What are the other advantages of the simultaneous hybrid procedure?

 - This approach benefits patients because it is more convenient and less stressful to have both bypass surgery and stenting performed at the same time, rather than on separate days.

 - The procedure is carried out with the complete safety net of a cardiac surgery operating room.

 - This type of bypass surgery can be performed without a major incision.
 It's a less invasive procedure with improved chances for long-term success.

 - Patients can also expect quicker recovery times and reduced hospital stays.